MKada78/DataTypes/README.md

 - An IDE for Python (I use Jupyter Notebook but you can use any other IDE or code editor).

 ### To run the MaxLength function :
-1- Copy and paste the function in your code editor. <\br>
+1- Copy and paste the function in your code editor. <br/>
-2- Call the function with one argument which is the name of the dataframe you wish to analyse (exp : MaxLength(my_df) <\br>
+2- Call the function with one argument which is the name of the dataframe you wish to analyse (exp : MaxLength(my_df) <br/>
 3- You're done !
-A table will be displayed providing you with the information mentioned in the first section of this Readme file. <\br>
+A table will be displayed providing you with the information mentioned in the first section of this Readme file.

 ## Contributing
 Do not hesitate to suggest improvements or report any bug !